abaizan/kodoja/test/taxonomy/README.txt

 -rw-r--r-- 1 ae42909 cms    0 Dec 18 14:39 taxdump.dlflag
 -rw-r--r-- 1 ae42909 cms  40M Dec 18 14:39 taxdump.tar.gz
 -rw-r--r-- 1 ae42909 cms    0 Dec 18 14:42 taxdump.untarflag

+To avoid including these large files under version control, we instead only include a subset filtered according to the limited set of (viral) entries used in our test cases:

+$ python filter_taxonomy.py 137758 946046 12227
+Filtering NCBI taxonomy files nodes.dmp and names.dmp Will create nodes_.dmp and names_.dmp using just the given 3 entries and their parent nodes.
+Loaded 1692822 entries from nodes.dmp
+Expanded 3 given TaxID to a list of 10 including ancestors Created nodes_.dmp
+Created names_.dmp